markwiggles/Matrix/README.md

 rails g spree:install
 ```
 <h5>Problems Installing</h5>
-If you get a message re the installation of <i>Nokogiri</i> (HTML parser) gem, then it may be as simple as updating your Xcode tools, or else this link may help [Installing Nokogiri](http://www.nokogiri.org/tutorials/installing_nokogiri.html).
+If you get a message re the installation of <i>Nokogiri</i> (HTML parser) gem, then it may be as simple as updating your Xcode tools, or else this link may help - [Installing Nokogiri](http://www.nokogiri.org/tutorials/installing_nokogiri.html).

 Reload your webpage and you should now see the <i>Spree</i> frontend site with products.
-We will fix the routing later, to get youe  original page back.
+We will fix the routing later, to get your original page back.
 The <i>Spree</i> page will be a bit ugly, but nothing some <i>bootstrap</i> css can't fix!

 <h3>Install Bootstrap Frontend</h3>
 ```